nealith/texture-quilting/README.md

 # TextureQuilting

-A student project done in 2017-2018, based on *Image Quilting for Texture Synthesis and Transfer* from Alexei A. Efros and William T. Freeman.
+TextureQuilting is a student project done in 2017-2018, based on *Image Quilting for Texture Synthesis and Transfer* from Alexei A. Efros and William T. Freeman.

-Made by [fonspa](https://github.com/fonspa), [Hyanaki](https://github.com/Hyanaki), [biscotteman](https://github.com/biscotteman) and me
+Made by [fonspa](https://github.com/fonspa), [Hyanaki](https://github.com/Hyanaki), [biscotteman](https://github.com/biscotteman) and me.

+A short video to explain the process of the algorithm was realized: https://www.youtube.com/watch?v=BAO97-96f84

 ## Requirements :